 Is your home expecting a new addition?
 Does it have four legs and bark?
 Congratulations!
 This is a very special time for you!
-Puppies are a special experience, and you should cherish the time you get to spend with them at this age.
+Puppies are a memorable experience, and you should cherish the time you get to spend with them at this age.
 After all, they’re only young once.
 If you’re looking for a new puppy guide, you’ve come to the right place!
-This article is full of new puppy advice that will help you be prepared for whatever is coming your way!
+This article is full of further puppy advice that will help you be prepared for whatever is coming your way!
 We’ve tackled some of the biggest questions you’ll have and divided them by topic so you can find exactly what you need when you need it.

 Picking Your Puppy Up